jbcodeforce/ML-studies/docs/coding/langchain.md

 ## Agent

-[Agent](https://python.langchain.com/docs/get_started/quickstart#agent) is an orchestrator pattern where the LLM decide what steps to take.
-Consider the tools, services, the agent needs to access.
-See code [openAI_agent.py](https://github.com/jbcodeforce/ML-studies/tree/master/llm-langchain/openAI/openAI_agent.py)
+[Agent](https://python.langchain.com/docs/get_started/quickstart#agent) is an orchestrator pattern where the LLM decides what actions to take from the current query and context.
+With chain, developer code the sequence of tasks, with agent the LLM decides.

+There are [different types](https://python.langchain.com/docs/modules/agents/agent_types/) of agent: Intended Model, Supports Chat, Supports Multi-Input Tools, Supports Parallel Function Calling, Required Model Params.

+When developing a solution based on agent, consider the tools, services, the agent needs to access.
+See a code example [openAI_agent.py](https://github.com/jbcodeforce/ML-studies/tree/master/llm-langchain/openAI/openAI_agent.py).

 The approach is to define tools, and prompt linked to the tool.
 Retriever from a vector data base is a tool, and [Tavily](https://tavily.com/) is a search API to get the last trusted news.